 Our graduates are known for their work ethic, resourceful nature and determination, and will continue to build on our history of success to address the world's challenges now and in the future.

 Some of our notable alumni and faculty include:

 - 2 Nobel laureates

 - 1 band on the cover of Rolling Stone

 - 3 justices of the Supreme Court of Canada

 - 4 Governor General's Literary Award winners

 USask is a place where you can learn, grow and be part of a community that recognizes how beautiful knowledge can be.

 Our students have the opportunity to gain practical, hands-on experience in their field of study, whether by taking part in an internship or co-op program, participating in a field class, or by taking advantage of a study abroad or exchange program at another Canadian or international institution.

-You will have the opportunity to contribute directly to the world’s knowledge as you work alongside renowned faculty in some of the most advanced research and education facilities in the world, such as the Canadian Light Source synchrotron, VIDO-Intervac (one of the world's most advanced containment level 3 vaccine research and teaching facilities) and the Global Institute for Water Security.
+You will have the opportunity to contribute directly to the world’s knowledge as you work alongside renowned faculty in some of the most advanced research and education facilities in the world, such as the Canadian Light Source synchrotron, the Global Institute for Water Security and VIDO-InterVac, one of the world's most advanced containment level 3 vaccine research and teaching facilities.